Marian Johnson -Thompson, Ph.D.

 University of the District of Columbia

-Marian Johnson-Thompson, PhD, a member since 2012, is Professor Emerita of Biology, University of the District of Columbia (UDC), Adjunct Professor, School of Public Health, UNC-Chapel Hill, and former Director, Education and Biomedical Research Development, National Institute of Environmental Health Sciences (NIEHS), NIH (1992 – 2008).
+Marian Johnson-Thompson, Ph.D., a member since 2011, is professor emerita of biology, University of the District of Columbia (UDC), adjunct professor, School of Public Health, UNC-Chapel Hill, and former director, Education and Biomedical Research Development, National Institute of Environmental Health Sciences (NIEHS), NIH (1992 – 2008).

 As an NIEHS environmental health scientist administrator, she developed programs to address the environmental health research and training needs of underserved populations and programs in K-12 STEM education.
 As an academician, beginning in 1971 at UDC, she taught microbiology, virology and trained many students in biomedical research.
 Her publications include over 45 articles, book chapters and abstracts, and her significant contributions have been in training, mentoring and developing policy to advance underrepresented groups in STEM fields.